Categories

 So, when you do an experiment, remember that the interesting effects are the ones that are both significant and relatively large.

-One response to “Statistically Significant is Only Half of “Interesting””
+One reply on “Statistically Significant is Only Half of “Interesting””